mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 In October, I added support TV show reviews, so I had to make a lot of changes to the codebase where I assumed the user would always be reviewing a movie.

-The [full change](https://github.com/mtlynch/screenjournal/pull/359) ended up weighing in at over 2k lines of code, which is a bit unwieldy to understand in a single changelist.
+The [full change](https://github.com/mtlynch/screenjournal/pull/359) ended up hitting 2k lines of code, which is a bit unwieldy to understand in a single changelist.
 I'm using the term "changelist," but I'm talking about something like a pull request in Github terms or a merge request in Gitlab terms.

 In the past, the way I've tackled large changes like this is that I have a feature branch that's in a broken or incomplete state until I finish the feature.
 I either make changes directly into the feature branch or I branch off that feature branch again for a subtask and then merge in the subtask when I'm done.